Controlled Analyses of Social Biases in Wikipedia Bios: Analysis

 Additionally, our results show that the biography pages of transgender women and non-binary people tend to be longer and available in more languages than matched comparison articles (\Tref{tab:general_statistics}; length differences are not statistically significant, likely due to small data size).
 While this could indicate a glass ceiling effect; another factor contributing to article length is that in these pages, the focal person's gender identity is often highlighted.
 Both non-binary people and transgender women tend to have a higher percentage of their article devoted to the ``Personal Life'' section (non-binary: 8.54\%, comparison: 2.70\% p-val: 1.97E-05), (transgender women: 7.32\%, comparison: 1.92\%, p-val: 4.78E-05).
 In examining these pages, personal life sections often focus on gender identity.
 The implication that gender identity is a noteworthy trait for just these groups is possibly indicative of ``othering'', where individuals are distinguished or labeled as not fitting a societal norm, which often occurs in the context of gender or sexual orientation \cite{Mountz2009,nadal2012interpersonal}.
 We leave more in-depth exploration for future work.

 \textbf{Intersectionality Uncovers Differing Trends} Literature on \textit{intersectionality} has shown that discrimination cannot be properly studied along a single axis.
 For example, focus on race tends to highlight gender privileged people (e.g. Black men), while focus on gender tends to highlight race privileged people (e.g. white women), which further marginalizes people who face discrimination along multiple axes (e.g. Black women) \cite{crenshaw1989demarginalizing,schlesinger2017intersectional,rankin2019straighten}.
 Although our work only focuses on two dimensions, which is not sufficient for representing identity, we can expand on the prior single-dimensional analyses by considering intersected dimensions.
-We focus on African American cis. women for alignment with prior work \cite{crenshaw1989demarginalizing} and use 3 comparison groups: unmarked American cis. women, African American cis. men, and unmarked American cis. men.
-Table \ref{tab:intersectional_stats} reports article lengths and number of available languages.
+We focus on African American cis. women for alignment with prior work \cite{crenshaw1989demarginalizing} and use 3 comparison groups: unmarked American cis. women, African American cis. men, and unmarked American cis. men (Table \ref{tab:intersectional_stats}).
 Notably, articles about African American cis. women are available in significantly fewer languages than unmarked American cis. women, even though these articles are often longer (though not significantly).
-In contrast, articles about African American cis. women are available in more languages than articles about unmarked American cis. men.
+In contrast, articles about African American cis.~women are available in more languages than articles about unmarked American cis.~men.
 These results suggest that African American women tend to have more global notoriety then comparable American men, possibly a ``glass ceiling'' or a ``othering'' effect.
 However, African American women do not receive as much global recognition on Wikipedia as comparable American women.
-This result supports the theory that focusing on gender biases without considering other demographics can mask marginalization and fails to consider that some women face more discrimination than others.
-We present only one example of intersected dimensions, but our methodology can be applied to other combinations.
+This result supports the theory that focusing on gender without considering other demographics can mask marginalization and fails to consider that some women face more discrimination than others.